-Family firms have been found to prefer entering new countries through high-contro methods when compared to non-family firms.
-Most commonly, when investing abi they select to set up new ventures rather than acquire an already established firm in host country.
+Family firms have been found to prefer entering new countries through high-control methods when compared to non-family firms.
+Most commonly, when investing abroad, they select to set up new ventures rather than acquire an already established firm in the host country.
 This is attributed to socioemotional wealth (SEW): the non-rational, emotional endowment held in the firm.
-SEW is often present through the family's emotional attachment to, control of, and shared identity with the firm (Berrone et al 2012).
+SEW is often present through the family's emotional attachment to, control of, and shared identity with the firm (Berrone et al., 2012).
 In general, the family will develop strategies to preserve this regardless of financial cost (Gómez-Mejía et al., 2007).
-However, due to the affective nature of S the level of priority protecting SEW will vary across family firms which I argue is partially shaped by context.
+However, due to the affective nature of SEW, the level of priority protecting SEW will vary across family firms which I argue is partially shaped by context.

-All family firms do not behave or prioritise the preservation of socioemotional wealth in the same way but are influenced by their context to differing degrees.
+Methods

+Several firth logit regressions were run on a sample of 1,140 cross-border deals by 208 family firms.
+Relevant information on the sample was gathered from secondary sources.
-Family firms are less likely to acquire a foreign subsidiary rather than set one up as a new greenfield venture if they set up the subsidiary in a country that more strongly perceives family firms as legitimate.

-Family firms are more likely to own their new subsidiary in full rather than share ownership with another firm if they either originate from an emerging economy or a country that prioritises family values more strongly.
+- 1. Family firms are less likely to acquire a foreign subsidiary rather than set one up as a new greenfield venture if they set up the subsidiary in a country that more strongly perceives family firms as legitimate. - 2.
+Family firms are more likely to own their new subsidiary in full rather than share ownership with another firm if they either originate from an emerging economy or a country that prioritises family values more strongly. - 3.
 Family firms are more likely to set up a fully-owned new venture abroad through a greenfield project relative to all other choices if they meet any of the aforementioned home or host country characteristics.